CompuTec/computec-docs/docs/webup/components/smart-actions.md

 - **View Actions**:
   - Run only on document events (such as ``On Add`` or ``On Update``).
-  - Best suited for document validation and background automation.
+  - Best for document validation and background automation.

 - **Smart Actions**:
   - Work on user interactions inside the UI.
-  - Best suited for interactive user experience and dynamic logic.
+  - Best for interactive user experience and dynamic logic.

 ## Key functions of Smart Actions